 The Boren Scholarships/Fellowships*

 Funds study abroad for undergrads and grads in ‘geographic areas, languages, and fields of study deemed critical to U.S. national security,’ with ‘national security’ broadly defined.
-Informational videos can be found here.
+Informational videos for the Boren Scholarships/Fellowships can be found here.

 William J. Clinton Fellowship for Service in India

 Places young college grads with NGOs working in India to improve citizens’ lives in numerous areas.

 Funds up to $30,000 for graduate study; selects approximately 60 juniors annually who have the potential to become “change agents” in many walks of life, such as education, government, and public administration.
 An informational video for the Truman Scholarship Foundation can be found here.

 Supports a second B.A. or graduate study in a wide array of fields at Oxford University, Oxford, England.
 Informational videos for the Rhodes Trust can be found here.

 Supports graduate study in any field available at Cambridge University, England.
 Informational videos for Gates-Cambridge can be found here.

 Supports graduate study in a wide array of fields at one of several universities in the UK, including Scotland.

 Supports graduate study in a wide array of fields at one of several universities in Ireland.

 The James Madison Graduate Fellowships